Updated July 5, 2023

 Introduction to MVC Interview Questions and Answers

 MVC is an architecture that separates an application from the three components of a model, controller, and view.
 This model helps in reviewing the data and business logic.
 It is used to maintain the data of an application.
 The model object is used when objects are to be retrieved and stored in a database.
 The view does the work of acting as a user interface.
-It displays the data using model and ensures that the user is able to modify data.
+It displays the data using the model and ensures that the user can modify data.
 The controller handles all user requests.
 All three coordinate with each other and help in creating all web applications.
 Let us have a look at questions that can be asked in an interview on MVC.